Texas to Colorado Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed transport protects your car inside a covered trailer, shielding it from weather, dust, and road hazards.
-This premium service costs 40-60% more than open transport but provides maximum protection for luxury cars, classics, or vehicles with custom modifications.
+Enclosed auto transport protects your vehicle inside a covered trailer, shielding it from weather, dust, and road debris.
+This option typically costs 50-60% more than open transport.

-For most Texas to Colorado moves, open transport works perfectly fine.
-Choose enclosed transport if you’re shipping a high-value vehicle, classic car, or exotic automobile that needs extra protection during the journey.
-See our complete open vs enclosed transport guide for detailed comparisons and pricing.
+Which should you choose?
+For most Texas to Colorado moves, open transport works great.
+Choose enclosed transport if you’re shipping a luxury vehicle, classic car, exotic sports car, or any vehicle with custom paint or modifications.
+The extra protection is worth it for high-value cars.

-Yes, Sherpa Auto Transport offers door-to-door service for car shipping from Texas to Colorado.
-This means we pick up your vehicle at your home or office and deliver it directly to your new address.
+Yes, we offer door-to-door auto transport service from Texas to Colorado.
+This means we’ll pick up your vehicle at your home or office in Texas and deliver it directly to your address in Colorado.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.